immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28849 - [SC - Low] Using batchRedemption even if the TCR becomes s....md

 # Using batchRedemption, even if the TCR becomes smaller in MCR, redemption is possible.

-Submitted on Wed Feb 28 2024 15:07:22 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 28th 2024 at 21:07:22 UTC by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28849